-X blocking 8,000 accounts in India after Centre’s orders

-Making the accounts inaccessible was not only unnecessary, but also amounted to censorship of existing and future content, said the social media platform.
+X’s Global Government Affairs account blocked in India

+Social media platform X’s Global Government Affairs account was blocked in India on Friday.

+The account was “withheld in [India] in response to a legal demand”, said the webpage.

-Social media platform X on Thursday said it has started blocking more than 8,000 accounts in India after receiving orders from the Union government.
+This came a day after X said, using the account, that it had started blocking more than 8,000 accounts in India after receiving orders from the Union government.

-This comes amid escalating tensions with Pakistan after the terror attack in Jammu and Kashmir’s Pahalgam on April 22.
+The blocking had started amid escalating tensions between India and Pakistan after the terror attack in Jammu and Kashmir’s Pahalgam on April 22.

-In a statement, X’s Global Government Affairs unit said that the platform had received orders from the Indian government requiring it to block the accounts, “subject to potential penalties including significant fines and imprisonment of the company's local employees”.
+In a statement, X’s Global Government Affairs unit had said on Thursday that the platform had received orders from the Indian government requiring it to block the accounts, “subject to potential penalties including significant fines and imprisonment of the company's local employees”.

 The orders included demands to block access in India to accounts belonging to international news organisations and prominent X users, the statement added.